arjun-sadananda/go2_nav2_ros2/README.md

-# Unitree Go2 go 2 goal
+# Unitree Go2 goes 2 goal

 ROS2 Packages for simulating Unitree Go2 in Gazebo ROS2 and navigating the robot to a desired goal using Nav2.